martharobinson/switching_talk/PITCHME.md

 #### Is the model sufficient?

 - Switching was common |
-- Swiching occured between every pair of light levels |
+- Switching occurred between every pair of light levels |
 - One cell can switch multiple times |
 - Switching is associated with spatial instability |

 Note:
 Common - widespread, basic retinal circuit
-Occured between every pair of light levels- small differences in one component can shift switch along light levels Could occur multiple times in one cell- model terminals can switch multiple times Associated with spatial instability- likely, as multiple terminals make up spatial receptive field of ganglion cells
+Occurred between every pair of light levels- small differences in one component can shift switch along light levels Could occur multiple times in one cell- model terminals can switch multiple times Associated with spatial instability- likely, as multiple terminals make up spatial receptive field of ganglion cells